Queexzz/IcaSigman/README_Before_trying.md

-Only IcaMaxi.py and Ica_data.csv is important to run the file
+Only IcaMaxi.py and Ica_data.csv is important to run the folder programe